rohithravin/percy-jackson-rag/README.md

 python populate_db.py --reset
 ```

-Once this is done, everything it set up to run our RAG and ask our LLM questions about the world of Percy Jackson!
+Once this is done, everything it set up to run our RAG and ask our LLM questions about the world of Percy Jackson using a demo app created via Gradio!
 All you have to do is run:

 ```bash
 python app.py